Tully Blanchard: Championships and accomplishments

-1Typically defended in Georgia, the title was won after the Georgia Championship Wrestling was purchased by the then World Wrestling Federation.2Not to be confused with the Vancouver, British Columbia based promotion that existed from the early '60s to the late '80s.
+1Typically defended in Georgia, the title was won after Georgia Championship Wrestling was purchased by the World Wrestling Federation.2Not to be confused with the Vancouver, British Columbia based promotion that existed from the early '60s to the late '80s.
 This North Carolina promotion lasted from March 1998 until January 1999.3The last TV title he won on January 12, 1979, was renamed to Heavyweight title in February 1979.